lovermann/geotranslit/README.md

-# transliterate_georgian
-Universal transliterator from georgian language into latin and cyrillic
+# Universal transliterator from Georgian language
+Utility provides transliteration of a georgian text into cyrillic and latin letters.

+# Usage